Don’t cut yourself off from the Vine

 - 15:14 You are my friends if you do what I’ve told you.

-- 15:15 You’re not my servants.
+- 15:15 I won’t call you servants any longer, for you’re not my servants.
 How could you be?
 Servants have no idea what their master is up to.
 You’re my friends.
 I’ve told you everything that’s going on.
 Whatever my Father told me, I’ve told you.

 - 15:16 You didn’t pick me out of a crowd.
 I picked you.
 I gave you a job.
 Produce fruit, the kind that will keep growing.
 Do that and my Father will give you whatever you ask, when you ask on my behalf.3